Aaron Tippin: Musical style

 Tippin's singing voice is a baritone, characterized by a heavy, nasal Southern twang.
 His phrasing has been compared to Hank Williams for "the catch in the throat, followed by a sliding moan", as described by Entertainment Weekly reviewer Alanna Nash in her review of Tippin's debut.

 Several of Tippin's songs, such as "Workin' Man's Ph.D" and "You've Got to Stand for Something", are mid-tempo anthems that address the working class, and are often patriotic in nature.
 Occasionally, Tippin records love-themed ballads, such as "That's as Close as I'll Get to Loving You".
 Other songs of his, such as "There Ain't Nothin' Wrong with the Radio" and "Honky Tonk Superman", are honky tonk-influenced novelties.

 Personal life

 On July 15, 1995, Tippin married the former Thea Corontzos at a Greek Orthodox ceremony in Nashville.
 Along with his manager, Billy Craven, Aaron and Thea Tippin created Tippin's company, Tip Top Entertainment.
 They reside in Dowelltown, Tennessee.
-The couple have a daughter and two sons.
+The couple has a daughter and two sons.
 Tippin also opened two hunting supply stores called Aaron Tippin Firearms: one in Smithville, Tennessee, and the other was run by his late father, Willis Emory Tippin, in Oak City, North Carolina.
 (Willis died in 2005.)
 According to the Federal Aviation Administration, Tippin is an instrument rated commercial pilot with single and multi-engine ratings.
 He also has private pilot privileges for rotorcraft-helicopter.
 He is a certified airframe and power plant mechanic.
 He is also a longtime bodybuilder.
-His son, Thomas has made songs with his father.
+His son, Thomas, has made recordings with his father.